flipfloppy1/quDnD/README.md

 ![Tabs](images/tabs.png)

+Tab Keybinds:
+* Navigate Left/Right: Ctrl+Shift+Tab/Ctrl+Tab
+* Close Tab: Ctrl+W
+* Open last closed tab: Ctrl+T

+Tabs can also be reorganised by dragging them into place.

 ### Creature Statblocks, Equipment and Feats
 ![Puma Preview](images/puma_preview_transparent.png)

 ### Embedded Wiki Page for Reference
 ![Lead Slug Preview](images/lead_slug_transparent.png)

+### Hidden Features (ooo!)
+#### Page Caching
+Any page that's been visited before has its statblock stored in an SQLite database, making things quicker and reducing the load on the Caves of Qud Wiki servers :sweat_smile:

+#### Category cache
+A list of basic information (pageid and title) about all pages is automatically grabbed and cached from the wiki servers, to avoid expensive calls to find out how to categorise pages later.

+At the moment this is used for search and to find the category of pages, but I may remove categorisation entirely later on now that tabs exist.

 ## More to do
 * Equipment stats (AC, damage, special effects)